pehringer/spud/README.md

 ### Stack Operations

-The computer lacks a stack pointer register, so how then does the computer stack operations?
+The computer lacks a stack pointer register, so how then does the computer support stack operations?
 The computer simply stores the stack pointer in memory and loads it in when need.
 So to push a variable onto the stack the computer does the following:

 ```VAR``` - Address of variable.
 ```PTR``` - Address of stack pointer.